 What do I need to know about vaccines?

-The shingles vaccine is a safe way to protect your health.
-The shingles vaccine went through years of testing before being licensed by the Food and Drug Administration (FDA) in 2006.
-The Centers for Disease Control and Prevention and FDA continue to monitor vaccines after they are licensed.
+The shingles vaccine went through rigorous testing and has been approved for many years.
+Both the Food and Drug Administration and Centers for Disease Control and Prevention continue to monitor vaccines after they are licensed.
+Talk to your health care provider if you have any questions about the vaccine.

 Talk with your VA provider.

 Talk with your VA provider for more information and to find out if the shingles vaccine is right for you.

 If you are 65 years or older there may be other vaccines recommended for you so be sure to talk with your healthcare provider.

 - VHA aims to help you stay healthy.
 Visit the National Center for Health Promotion and Disease Prevention, Get Recommended Screening Tests and Immunizations.

 - See the fact sheet, What You Need to Know about Shingles and the Shingles Vaccine.